REV. DR. HERBERT MILLER II

 In 2015, he was called to the historic First Baptist Church of Lexington, North Carolina.
 During his tenure at First Baptist, he was heavily involved in the community.
 He believes ministry inside the church is meant to prepare us for ministry outside the church.
 While at First Baptist, the church experienced phenomenal growth spiritually, numerically, and financially.
 Dr. Miller led the church in increasing its daycare rating to five stars, remodeling the sanctuary, resurfacing the parking lot, building a new Administrative Wing, starting an after-school program, building a playground, and purchasing all the vacant property around the church.

 Dr. Miller served on numerous boards, committees, and non-profits during his time in Lexington, including the local YMCA, Family Services, and Wake Forest Baptist Hospital Lexington.
-He was the elected the City Council of the City of Lexington, and served until transitioning to Flint Michigan.
+He was the elected the City Council of the City of Lexington, and served until transitioning to Flint, Michigan.

 In 2015, Pastor Miller accepted a call the Metropolitan Baptist Tabernacle of Flint, Michigan.
 In an area that was experiencing a decline in population and contaminated water, Dr. Miller and Metropolitan experienced tremendous growth and became a church highly involved in the community.